RaduMarcel/EspressoViews/README.md

 ### Maintain the human readability without reducing the complexity and/or the amount of data.

-EspressoViews first runs all SQL queries as specified in the report definition without prior filtering by the user.
+EspressoViews first runs all SQL queries as specified in the report definition file without prior filtering by the user.
-The first data shown to the user is the result of the root query, which can be used as a summary or as an introduction for the rest of the data tree.
-The user then decides which meaningful "data path" to follow further.
+The first data shown to the user is the result of the root query.
+This first query should or can be used as a summary or as an introduction for the rest of the data tree.
+The user then decides which meaningful "data path" to follow further down.

 Though, a graphical user interface for filtering prior to and after the data retrieval is in some cases still necessary and will be supported in the future as optional features.